jgm/gitit/README.markdown

 By default, gitit does not cache content.
 If your wiki receives a lot of traffic or contains pages that are slow to render, you may want to activate caching.
 To do this, set the configuration option `use-cache` to `yes`.
-By default, rendered pages, highlighted source files, and exported PDFs will be cached in the `cache` directory.
+By default, rendered pages, and highlighted source files will be cached in the `cache` directory.
 (Another directory can be specified by setting the `cache-dir` configuration option.)